juansiliezar/Car-Sales-Data-Explorer/README.md

 *A dynamic web application for interactive analysis and visualization of car sales advertisements data.*

 ### Introduction
 The Car Sales Data Explorer is a Python-based web application utilizing Streamlit, designed to interactively visualize and analyze data.
 The application fetches data from a publicly accessible Google Sheet or, as a fallback, from a local dataset in the project directory.
-It leverages Plotly for advanced, interactive visualizations, and Render for cloud deployment.
+It leverages Plotly for interactive visualizations, and Render for cloud deployment.

 ### Project Overview
 This project was undertaken to demonstrate proficiency in several key areas: